 Note (iv) Other Adjustments - this column reflects timing differences relating to accruing for compensated absences earned but not taken in the year (absorbed by the Accumulated Absences Account).
-Also included is £0.168m in respect of the training costs funded by the government from the Apprenticeship Levy.
+Also included is £0.853m (£0.168m in 2019/20) in respect of the training costs funded by the government from the Apprenticeship Levy.